MashDevel/Dopus/README.md

 # Dopus

-Minimal easy-to-use framework for creating agentic applications.

-## Overview

-Dopus is a lightweight framework for AI agent application development.
-It contains simple abstractions that enable you to quickly create agent classes and it's functions as tools.
+A lightweight tool-first framework for AI agent application development.
+Create an `Agent` class and decorate your tool functions with `@tool`.
+It just works.

 Dopus is designed for building AI agents and their tools on top of existing LLM providers.
-It doesn't include any agents or tools out of the box.
+In the spirit of being lightweight, it doesn't include any agents or tools out of the box.

 ## Getting Started